zia002/zia002/README.md

 ## About

-I'm a CSE undergraduate at CUET building production Android and Flutter apps, currently working as a Junior Android Developer at Nymph Solutions Ltd. Beyond industry work, I'm deeply interested in **Computer Vision and deep learning research** — particularly video understanding, multimodal AI, and video moment retrieval — with a goal of publishing and pursuing postgraduate studies abroad.
+I'm a CSE undergraduate at CUET building production Android and Flutter apps, currently working as a Junior Android Developer at Nymph Solutions Ltd. Beyond industry work, I'm deeply interested in **Computer Vision and deep learning research** — particularly video understanding, multimodal AI, Medical Image Analysis and video moment retrieval

 ---